-After making writing a routine for this newsletter I wanted to automate things a bit so that I can get into the writing flow even faster.
-After some tweaking I think I have finally created a version 1.0 of my Writing Mode Shortcut.
+After making writing a routine for this newsletter, I wanted to automate things a bit so that I can get into the writing flow even faster.
+After some tweaking, I think I have finally created a version 1.0 of my Writing Mode Shortcut.

-Essentially, this Shortcut sets the brightness and volume where I want it, creates an event called “Writing” in my Calendar, sets Do Not Disturb, Opens Drafts, and adds a word of encouragement before I get started.
+Essentially, this Shortcut sets the brightness and volume where I want it, creates an event called “Writing” in my calendar, sets Do Not Disturb, Opens Drafts, and adds a word of encouragement before I get started.

 Here’s a breakdown of each item.

-Similar to the Set Volume action, I like to make sure my iPad is at the brightness level I prefer for writing.
+Like the Set Volume action, I like to make sure my iPad is at the brightness level I prefer for writing.
 To me, 70% seems the be the brightest I want my iPad when I am in my office writing.